Islamic State fighter praises attack on Paris satirical magazine

 Al Qaeda founder Osama bin Laden was killed by U.S. special forces in Pakistan in 2011.

-"Our religion is a religion of peace ...
-We are against all forms of terrorism," he told reporters in Ankara.

-Condemnation also came from Saudi Arabia, the birthplace of Islam, the Egyptian government and Egypt's leading Islamic authority, Al-Azhar.

-(Additional reporting by Humeyra Pamuk, Orhan Coskun Mustafa Hashem and Mark Hosenball; Writing by William Maclean; Editing by Mark Heinrich and Dominic Evans)
+(Reporting by Mariam Karouny; Writing by William Maclean; Editing by Mark Heinrich)